steef/ticketswap-clone/README.md

 gem install rails -v 5.1.4
 ```

-Restart your terminal (⌘ + Q) Then, check setup with:
+Restart your terminal (⌘ + Q) Then, check version with:

 ```
 rails --version